astair/website/content/author/admin/_index.md

 +++

-Hi, I'm Jonas.
-I am a PhD candidate at the Department of Biosystems Science and Engineering at ETH Zürich [bsse.ethz.ch] in the LAb of Barbara Treutlein [treutleinlab.org].
+I am a PhD candidate at the [Department of Biosystems Science and Engineering](http://www.bsse.ethz.ch) at ETH Zürich in the [Lab of Barbara Treutlein](http://www.treutleinlab.org).

+I like brains.